MatthewSzurkowski/SoundCloud-Playlist-Downloader/README.md

 # SoundCloud-Playlist-Downloader
 A python program that uses Selenium to take URL's of the users songs in their SoundCloud playlist and downloads them.

-I have included chromedriver (for MacOS) which must be unzipped and it's location must be specified in the program.

 # System requirements:
    python3